MusW02/University-Portal-System/README.markdown

   - Developed backend logic (Controllers).
   - Configured database schema and Entity Framework (`StudentPortalModel.edmx`).
   - Planned LinkedIn post to showcase the project.
-  - Collaborated on feature development (e.g., course management, admin dashboard).
+  - Worked on feature development (e.g., course management, admin dashboard).
   - Contributed to UI/UX design and testing.

 ## License
 This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify, with attribution to [Your Name] and Arman Faisal.
+Feel free to use and modify, with attribution to Mustafa Waqar.
 ---